obsidiansystems/obelisk/README.md

 ### Locally

-To get a full build of your app to run locally:
+If you want deploy your application locally or test a production-oriented build you can build and deploy the app as described below.

+Build the application:

 ```bash
 nix-build -A exe --no-out-link